Poptartkay/5-Day-Forecaster/README.md

 ### What I learned

 I learned how to properly utilize and link API's to show correct weather predictions.
 As well as how to create a proper weather dashboard.
-I will admit there were some mild challenges here, but overall I feel pretty good about this challenge.
+I will admit there were some challenges here, like linking the api's.
 ​

 ​